NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Basic Job Submission
 --------------------

 Generally, users submit jobs by writing a batch script and submitting the job to Slurm with the ``sbatch`` command.
 The ``sbatch`` command takes a number of options.
 The options you are allowed to specify are the set of options used for the SLURM batch system.
-For a list of option, use the ``man sbatch`` page.
+For a list of options, use the ``man sbatch`` page.

 It is also possible to submit an interactive job, but that is usually most useful for debugging purposes.